 All our lures are ready rigged, out of the bag, on the main line, done!
-Many of our customers asked us, how we set up our spread.
-Well not to be biased but we use our lures exclusively on all our offshore trips here in FL.
+Many of our customers asked us, how we would set up our spread.
+Well, not to be biased, but we use our lures exclusively on all our offshore trips here in FL.

 What is the best lure spread going after Mahi-Mahi or Tuna?

 Made for fishermen by fishermen.
-Tournament quality lures at an affordable price.
+Premium tournament quality offshore trolling lures at an affordable price.

 The closest lines, the Daisy Chain and Tuna Buster we troll only around 30ft from the transom and the other two about 25ft behind the hook of the closest one.
 We then fish the last tandem at another 40ft behind the hook of the closest one.
-At times we add a 7th rod in the center and run it around 150ft behind the boat coupled with our Mahi-Mahi Slayer or the Offshore Dominator.
-Always in Blue-Silver, not sure why but just set in stone with us… Please don’t ask why!?
+At times we add a 7th rod in the center and run it around 150ft behind the boat coupled with our Bill Collector for the unexpected bull, Tuna or Marlin.
 This makes 13 skirts with hooks on 7 rods.
-Get ready to catch double what you are used to when you run over the blackfin.
-We also get a lot of Mahi-Mahi and Wahoo which are trying to get the Tuna of the hook reeling them in.

 These will be two of the several JAW Lures spreads we use.
 Depending on target, weather and light conditions, available baits, patterns such as bites on certain colors & lures from the previous day or days and of course whatever we hear on the docks getting ice and water for the day.